-- 5. Pull the fuses out one by one with the fuse puller in the tool kit and check for a blown fuse.
-Always replace a blown fuse with a spare fuse of the same rating. - The spare fuse is provided on the front side of the battery cover. - Canada The spare fuses are provided on the front side of the battery cover. - 6.
-Install the parts in reverse order of removal.
+5. Pull the fuses out one by one with the fuse puller in the tool kit and check for a blown fuse.
+Always replace a blown fuse with a spare fuse of the same rating.

+The spare fuses are provided in the fuse box

+The spare fuses are provided in the fuse box and on the front side of the battery cover.

+6. Install the parts in reverse order of removal.